 #4 Sickness and Absence

-If there is suddenly a bout of illness which sweeps through the workforce, it could also be a sign of pest infestation.
+If there is suddenly a bout of illness which sweeps through the workforce it could also be a sign of pest infestation.
 Droppings and infected food could all be a source for communicable diseases.
-A pattern of similar sickness will be more difficult to identify on a construction site than in an office building, as many of the staff will be independent tradespeople who don’t need to report their own sickness to an employer.
+A pattern of similar sickness will be more difficult to identify on a construction site than in an office building, as many of the staff will be independent tradespeople who don’t need to report their own sickness to the main contractor.

 If you are looking for a reliable and experienced pest control solution for your construction project, then look no further than Safeguard Pest Control.
 With over 30 years’ experience tackling commercial pest control issues, there’s none better.

 Please get in touch today for more information.